 \subsection{{Picture frame test}}

-The third example computes the analytical solution for the shear force in the picture frame test of an $L_0\times L_0$ square sheet with two fiber families as shown in Fig.~\ref{f:pic1}a-b.
+The third example derives an analytical solution for the shear force in the picture frame test of an $L_0\times L_0$ square sheet with two fiber families as shown in Fig.~\ref{f:pic1}a-b.
 From the figure, we find the surface tangent vectors \eqb{lll}

 \quad\quad